Cruising in Myanmar (Burma)

-The river remains one of the best ways to explore Burma, with an enticing range of cruising options on the Irrawaddy River from the popular day cruises connecting Mandalay and Bagan to ten-night expeditions linking the famous sites with more remote regions of the country.
-Journeys on the Chindwin River, one of the Irrawaddy's largest tributaries, offer a chance to explore otherwise inaccessible parts of northern Burma in comfort and style.
+The river remains one of the best ways to explore Myanmar (Burma), with an enticing range of cruising options on the Irrawaddy River from the popular day cruises connecting Mandalay and Bagan to ten-night expeditions linking the famous sites with more remote regions of the country.
+Journeys on the Chindwin River, one of the Irrawaddy's largest tributaries, offer a chance to explore otherwise inaccessible parts of northern Myanmar in comfort and style.

 Recommended Cruises Experiences